KAmii-cxo/Risk-Assesment-Report-Botium-Toys/README.md

 ### **Control Best Practices:**
 - The first of the five functions of the [NIST CSF](https://www.nist.gov/cyberframework) is Identify.
 Botium Toys needs to dedicate resources to identify assets and manage them appropriately.
 - They will need to classify existing assets and assess the potential impact of asset loss, particularly critical systems, on business continuity.

+### **Risk score**
+On a scale of 1 to 10, the risk score is 8, which is fairly high.
+This is due to a lack of controls and adherence to compliance best practices.

 ---